Isreal-ogbu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that print a number to two decimal place and store in num script to convert decimal to hexadecimal script to decode and encode text
+script that print a number to two decimal place and store in num script to convert decimal to hexadecimal script to decode and encode text script that  prints every other line from the input, starting with the first line.